-One tomb that contained 12 skeletons was completely encased in stonework.
-The archaeologists state that further research is required to provide yet more details on funerary customs from the 2nd to the 5th centuries, and the team does plans to conduct radiocarbon dating on the various layers of human remains, enabling them to pinpoint their exact dates.
+One tomb containing twelve skeletons was completely encased in stonework.
+The archaeologists state that further research is required to provide yet more details on funerary customs from the 2nd to 5th centuries, and the team has plans to conduct radiocarbon dating on the various layers of human remains, enabling them to pinpoint their exact dates.

 Although the exact ages of the individuals who were buried inside the pithoi are unknown at present, scholars say they are unsure exactly why ancient burials were conducted in this way.

-It is not only the Greek people who used such burial practices, however, according to archaeologists.
-Yoav Arbel, an archaeologist who was part of a team that discovered a baby buried in a jar in the Israeli city of Jaffa, told Live Science’s Laura Geggel in December of 2020 “You might go to the practical thing and say that the bodies were so fragile, [maybe] they felt the need to protect it from the environment, even though it is dead.
+It is not only Greeks who used such burial practices, however, according to archaeologists.
+Yoav Arbel, an archaeologist who was part of a team that discovered a baby buried in a jar in the Israeli city of Jaffa, told Live Science’s Laura Geggel in December of 2020 “You might go to the practical thing and say that the bodies were so fragile, [maybe] they felt the need to protect [them] from the environment, even though [they are] dead.”

-“But there’s always the interpretation that the jar is almost like a womb, so basically the idea is to return (the) baby back into Mother Earth, or into the symbolic protection of his mother.”
+“But there’s always the interpretation that the jar is almost like a womb,” Arbel said, “so basically the idea is to return [the] baby back into Mother Earth, or into the symbolic protection of his mother.”

-The findings made this month represent the second similar discovery in Croatia.
-Archaeologists unearthed a Roman necropolis containing at least 18 graves in the Croatian harbor town of Trogir in 2016.
+The findings made in June 2021 represent the second of such discoveries in Croatia.
+Archaeologists unearthed a Roman necropolis containing at least eighteen graves in the Croatian harbor town of Trogir in 2016.

 Pithos burials found all across Ancient Greek world